SirWaffle/cpp-near-dedupe/README.md

 - windows

 ```
-visual studio:
+visual studio 2022 community edition:
-see apache arrow isntallation docs for installing arrow dependencies
+see apache arrow installation docs for installing arrow dependencies

+open the sln (for sln based )
+or
-open the sln (for sln based ) or the folder with the cmakelists.txt file (for cmake based)
+open the folder with the cmakelists.txt file (for cmake based)
 ```

 - Linux ( tested on ubuntu WSL2 )
-- due to accessing windows drives, i had to sudo every command to avoid errors.
-This maynot be neccessary for your particular setup.
 ```
+due to accessing windows mounts, i had to sudo every command to avoid errors.
+This may not be neccessary for your particular setup, but better safe than sorry.

 Cmake:
 see apache arrow isntallation docs for installing arrow dependencies